finos/glue/docs/BP_People/Address_Type.md

 ---
 id: Address_Type

 title: Address_Type
 ---

 ## Data Dictionary : Entity Table Address_Type

-This table allows to distinguish between multiple address types (assigned to one person)
+This is a lookup table for the Address_type column in the table Address.

-that can be further used for different purposes, e.g. business, home address, mailing address, secondary,
+This table allows us to distinguish different address types (assigned to one person or organization) that can be used for different purposes,

-address for tax purposes, etc.  (Please populate with your address type values.)
+e.g: business, home address, mailing address, secondary, address for tax purposes etc.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|